 7. Anonymously bad-mouthing the competition

 It really doesn’t matter how cryptic you are about it – leveraging a competitor’s bad practice in order to try and sell yourself will always backfire.

-With no gate keeper to ninja past to reach decision makers, it’s no surprise that forward-thinking recruiters takes full advantage of social selling as a way to communicate with prospects.
+With no gate keeper to ninja past when you want to reach decision makers, it’s no surprise that forward-thinking recruiters take full advantage of social selling as a way to communicate with prospects.
 Don’t let these cringeworthy tactics get in the way of your strategy!

-Looking for more guidance on your social selling strategy?
-Download the eBook below!
+Looking loads more guidance on how to nail your social selling strategy?
+Download our eBook!